xinjie-liu/DifferentiableAdaptiveGames.jl/README.md

 ## License

 This package uses PATH solver (via [PATHSolver.jl](https://github.com/chkwon/PATHSolver.jl)) under the hood.
 Larger-sized problems require to have a license key.
 By courtesy of Steven Dirkse, Michael Ferris, and Tudd Munson, temporary license keys are available free of charge.
 For more details about the license key, please consult [PATHSolver.jl](https://github.com/chkwon/PATHSolver.jl) (License section).
+Note that the error information reported by the solver due to a license issue can be irrelevant.
+Please try to get a license before running the scripts.